 What is Abaqus?

-Abaqus is a powerful simulation software that enables the study of problems from many different disciplines, like for instance, mechanical analyses, that is, those in which solids are deformable and there is a known relation between forces and displacements (or stresses and strains).
+Abaqus is a powerful simulation software that enables the study of problems from many different disciplines, such as mechanical analyses, that is, those in which solids are deformable and there is a known relation between forces and displacements (or stresses and strains).

 Therefore, with Abaqus we can represent the deformation of a crane while carrying a given load, until the failure mechanisms of a carbon fiber composite, and many other different problems: impacts, forming processes, concrete structures…